 How many complaints are there against Kings Credit Services – KCS?

 The BBB has closed 7 complaints against Kings Credit Services in the past three years, with 3 complaints closed in the past 12 months.
 Complaints are fairly evenly split between those alleging problems with billing and collections and those alleging problems with advertising and sales.
 Since August 2015, the Consumer Financial Protection Bureau (CFPB) has closed 23 complaints against KCS.
 Justia lists at least 2 cases of civil litigation involving KCS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely KCS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases